AjayMudhai/Data-analysis-with-R/README.md

 # Data-analysis-with-R
+## In each of below lessons, certain Data Analytics tasks along with solution code and plots are given for practice using R.

-## Lesson 1: Exploring 1 variable in a dataset
+### Lesson 1: Exploring 1 variable in a dataset
-## Lesson 2: Exploring 2 variables in a dataset
+### Lesson 2: Exploring 2 variables in a dataset
-## Lesson 3: Exploring Multi variables in a dataset
+### Lesson 3: Exploring Multi variables in a dataset